 A smart and sustainable society

 Every year, El-Kretsen collects some 150,000 tonnes of electrical and electronic waste.
 Our business obviously rests on a legislative foundation, but what really drives us is the thought of creating a smarter, safer and more sustainable world.
 This vision we feel we share with the entire Swedish industry.

 Properly handling metals, plastics and chemical substances is a complicated procedure which requires knowledge and resources not every producer can be expected to house on-site – but together, we’ll deal with it.
 If you are affiliated to El-Kretsen, we’ll take care of the practicalities and make sure you comply with current legislation concerning WEEE or battery collection and recycling, leaving you to focus on your real mission: producing and selling your products.

 We collect everything with batteries or a lead

 All electrical products which are placed on the Swedish market must be collected and recycled in a sustainable manner, and it falls upon the producers to make sure this happens.
 Virtually everything powered by a lead or a battery is covered by the Ordinance.
 As the legislation is based on an EU Directive, all EU countries have passed similar laws at a national level.
 The minimum requirements are stated in the EU Directive, but national differences do occur.
 In Sweden, the Swedish Environmental Protection Agency serves as the national supervisory body to which the annual amounts are to be reported.

-As a client you will get access to a declaration portal where we have collected all necessary information.
-Newsletters, pricelist, a product library, certificates, your old declarations and statistic is all in one place.
+As a client you will get access to a Declaration Portal where we have collected all necessary information.
+Newsletters, pricelist, a product library, certificates, your old declarations and statistics is all in one place.